diegotty/obsidian_vault/year 3, semester 1/multicore/03 - MPI.md

 identifiers start with `MPI_`, and the first letter following underscore is uppercase

-the return value of MPI functions is `int`, and it returns a code that indicates an error
+the return value of MPI functions is `int`, and it always returns a code that indicates an error

+debug fico; -g + valgrind / gdb

+## communicators
+a communicator is a collection of processes that can send messages to each other

+somma in distribuito: reduce

+id process is relative to what communicator it is in !

+`int MPI_Comm_size` return the size of the comm